Pratik5432/Learn_Matplotlib/README.md

 * alpha: Transparency of the points.
 * marker: Marker style.
 * label: Label for the legend.
+* plt.xscale('log') : change of scale because of skewness of data
+* plt.yscale('log') : change of scale because of skewness of data
 * eg: plt.scatter(x, y, color='blue', s=50, alpha=0.6)

 ### 3) plt.hist()